Eskilstuna-kommun/layermanager-csw/README.md

 # layermanager-csw
-Slightly altered https://github.com/origo-map/layermanager to fit a csw-backend Works as a plugin in the same way.
-Instructions to follow.
+Slightly altered https://github.com/origo-map/layermanager to fit a csw-backend and a Geoserver wms-server.

 #### Example usage of Layermanager as plugin